harsh-codess/searchBOT-AI/README.md

 <!-- Created by Harsh Gidwani -->

-# 🔎 LangChain Search Engine Chat
+# 🔎 LangChain Search Engine Chats

 A Streamlit-based chatbot that can search the web using multiple sources including Arxiv, Wikipedia, and DuckDuckGo.
 Built with LangChain and powered by Groq's Llama3 model.